Jordan-Pierce/CoralNet-Toolbox/README.md

 Patch_Extractor is a tool for dividing annotated images into smaller patches, which can be useful for training machine learning models on the annotated data.
 This tool can be used to generate training datasets for image classification or semantic segmentation.

-#### **Semantic_Segmentation**
-Semantic_Segmentation is a set of tools for training a semantic segmentation algorithm using the images and annotations downloaded from CoralNet, or those you create using the Patch_Extractor tool.
-This tool can be used to segment images into different regions based on the presence of specific features or coral species.

 #### **How to use**
 To use these tools, you need to have access to the CoralNet platform.
 Once you have an account,